Better Energy Homes · Heat pump · 2026 rate

 Installing a heat pump in a poorly insulated home leads to high running costs.
 SEAI recommends fabric-first: insulate first, then upgrade to a heat pump.

-Missing the heating controls grant
+Confusing the heat pump grant with the heating controls grant

 Realistic Costs vs Grant Amount